Private use of employer-provided vans

-If you supply your employee with a company van for private use this is a benefit in kind.
+If you supply your employee with an employer-provided van for private use, this is a Benefit in Kind (BIK).
 Your employee must pay Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) on this benefit.

-This is calculated by using the cash equivalent of the company van.
+This is calculated by using the cash equivalent of the employer-provided van.

-For the purposes of this section of the website, a ‘company van’ refers to all vans provided to employees from their employer.
+For the purposes of this section of the website, an ‘employer-provided van’ refers to all vans provided to employees from their employer.

 A van is a vehicle which: